 - Lost content – Your files, images, and everything you’ve uploaded to your website could be gone.
 You may have saved them on your hard drive or your cloud services however, uploading them all once again will be time-consuming and difficult.

 - Years of hard work is gone – Aside from losing your content, the lengthy time you’ve spent and the tons of hard work you’ve exerted on building your website just seemingly disappeared.

 - Possible loss of revenue and customers – The most devastating part is losing your customers and potential revenue because your website is down and inaccessible.

 - Back to zero – You could be building from scratch again, imagine the recovery expenses that you will be spending and the amount of work you need to put in which could be doubled to get your website up and running once again.

-- Cost of professional fees – If you hired a website developer before, the possibility is you’ll end up hiring another one since that you need to recover your website as soon as possible.
+- Cost of professional fees – If you hired a website developer before, the possibility is you’ll end up hiring another one since you need to recover your website as soon as possible.
 An average rate for a skilled website developer ranges from $30 to $80 per hour, and the cost to develop a website is separate which ranges from $100 up to $180 per hour.

 All of these unfortunate events can be prevented by backing up your website.
 A website backup stores a copy of all your website content.
 It is recommended that you back up your website whenever you make any changes.
 If you’re uploading content daily then it is just reasonable to do a website backup daily as well.

-Here are 5 ways you can back up your website:
+Here are 5 ways On how to backup your website

 1. Back-up Cloud Services